gyanesh-mishra/slackbot-winston/README.md

 -   Mongo runs on port 27017
 -   Mongo Express runs on port 8081

+P.S.
+I've been using [this repo](https://github.com/golang-standards/project-layout) as an inspiration.

 ## Currently in Progress

 1. Personality (Add some more human prompts to responses)